 To go back you can take the bus 241 to Bad Schandau.

-Tips and Advices:
+Tips and Pieces of Advice:

-- There is a bar at Kuhstall, drinks are not too expensive but food is expensive and bad.
+- There is a bar at Kuhstall, drinks are not too expensive but the food is expensive and bad.
 There are toilets there.

-- If you are using the public transport more than twice it’s better to take the daily ticket, there is also a familiar ticket that allows you to go Two adults + 3 kids for only 9 euros one zone, 13 two zones (our case) this ticket allows you to take ALL the transport in the area including the small ferries to cross the river.
+- If you are using public transport more than twice it’s better to take the daily ticket, there is also a familiar ticket that allows you to go Two adults + 3 kids for only 9 euros one zone, 13 two zones (our case) this ticket allows you to take ALL the transport in the area including the small ferries to cross the river.

-- Here is the Camping kleine bergoase web, keep in mind most of the tourism in the area is german, it’s still not too hard to find someone with a good level of english.
+- Here is the Camping kleine bergoase web, keep in mind most of the tourism in the area is German, it’s still not too hard to find someone with a good level of English.

-Here you can download a PDF with ALL the bus routes and time tables in the area, you will also find an image with some of the hiking routes, just give a like to unlock it.
+Here you can download a PDF with ALL the bus routes and timetables in the area, you will also find an image with some of the hiking routes, just give a like to unlock it.

 This post is also available in: Spanish